NeaByteLab/Deserve/docs/en/middleware/body-limit.md

 # Body Limit Middleware

-> [!WARNING] This feature is available in the development version but not yet released.

 > **Reference**: [RFC 7230 HTTP/1.1 Message Syntax and Routing](https://datatracker.ietf.org/doc/html/rfc7230#section-3.3.1)

 Body Limit middleware enforces maximum request body size by checking the `Content-Length` header.
 Prevents large payloads from overwhelming your server.